CareTiger/nuxt3-prisma-supabase/README.md

 DATABASE_URL="postgres://postgres:[YOUR-PASSWORD]@db.[YOUR-PROJECT-REF].supabase.co:6543/postgres?pgbouncer=true&connection_limit=1"
 SHADOW_DATABASE_URL="postgres://postgres:[YOUR-PASSWORD]@db.[YOUR-PROJECT-REF].supabase.co:5432/postgres_shadow"

+## RPC Functions (IMPORTANT - have to run this script every time schema is reset by Prisma)

-## RPC Functions (IMPORTANT in case schema needs to be reset by Prisma the best option is to create them in SQL instead of using the Supabase functions UI)
+IMPORTANT in case schema needs to be reset by Prisma the best option is to create them in SQL instead of using the Supabase functions UI

     create or replace function mark_notifications_as_read(user_id text)
     returns void